module Indexable(T)

 Class Method Detail

-of all ordered combinations of elements taken from each
+Returns an Array of all ordered combinations of elements taken from each

-of the indexables as Array
+of the indexables as Arrays.

-empty, the returned product contains exactly one empty Array
+empty, the returned product contains exactly one empty Array.

-is preferred over this class method when the quantity
+#cartesian_product is preferred over this class method when the quantity

 of indexables is known in advance.